Low vaccine rate highlights Wyoming conservative streak

 Statewide, more than 96% of those hospitalized with COVID-19 were unvaccinated.
 Yet the daily flow of COVID-19 failed to persuade many Campbell County Memorial Hospital employees to get the vaccine.

-Only 39 percent of the hospital’s workforce is vaccinated, and there are no plans to require or incentivize it, said the hospital’s chief medical officer, Dr. Attila Barabas.
+Only 39% of the hospital’s workforce is vaccinated, and there are no plans to require or incentivize it, said the hospital’s chief medical officer, Dr. Attila Barabas.
 Wyoming’s statewide vaccination rate of 41% is well below the national rate of 55%.

 “I’m a big believer in freedom of choice.
 I honestly think that’s a fundamental aspect of being an American.
 And I think mandates can be troublesome and can cause a pushback to some degree,” Barabas said.